Welcome back to another in the Sew Great to be Organised series.

 But now it’s time to put it all away.
 My promises to myself to dust it regularly haven’t eventuated, and I can see that it’s not staying in good condition.

-If you find yourself with a burgeoning collection of thread to store and are just wanting something fast and practical, why not save old biscuit tins, plastic containers or baskets.
+If you’re just wanting something fast and practical for a burgeoning collection of thread why not save old biscuit tins, plastic containers or baskets.
 You don’t have to go out and buy something special or spend much at all.

-If you're like me you would rather buy fabric than storage.
-But investing in great storage over time will save you money in the long run and you will thank your younger self!
+If you're like me, you would rather buy fabric than storage any day, but investing in thoughtful storage over time will save you money in the long run and you will thank your younger self!